 Trying Terrorist Suspects in Federal Court

 60 federal district courts in 37 states have successfully and safely convicted terrorists since 9/11.
 The nearly 500 terrorist convictions were the result of trials in 60 different US district courts; 57 cases were in the Southern District of New York.
 In a speech to the American Constitutional Society, Attorney General Eric Holder said, “Not one of the judicial districts involved has suffered retaliatory attacks.”

 Federal courts have more tools to try terrorists than military commissions.
 Federal courts, unlike military commissions, can try suspects for offenses such as those involving fraud, immigration, firearms, and drugs.
 In addition, convictions for crimes of conspiracy and material support before a military commission rather than a federal court face a greater likelihood of being overturned on appeal because those crimes were not generally considered war crimes before the Military Commissions Act.

 Federal prisons hold more than 400 individuals convicted of terrorism-related offenses.
-None has ever escaped.
+None have ever escaped.
 Of the 8 GTMO convicted detainees, only 3 remain in prison.
 The American Correctional Association said, “Corrections and law-enforcement professionals in the United States are second to none.
 We want to assure all Americans that the public will be safe from harm and that the terrorists will be properly and effectively detained -- whether in Cuba or in a single facility or multiple facilities across the United States.”